BytingBucs/HTML-Code-Snippets/README.md

 # HTML-Code-Snippets
-Snippets of HTML Code for sue.
+Snippets of HTML Code for use.